![]() |

 My first assigned book of the semester is The Hobbit by J. R. R. Tolkien.
 The course is Fantasy Classics, so although it's a readings course, it's primarily slanted towards students who write in the fantasy genre, as opposed to the general reading public.

 So although I normally do a full-on review for an assigned book, in this case, we were given class prompts.
 The prompt I chose was to analyze the presence of maps in fantasy literature.
-Tolkien was big on including them, and since many writers emulate Tolkien, they're pretty much a fantasy staple, and in fact are argued that they are a genre requirement of fantasy.
-Writers even go so far as to say maps are a requirement of world-building.
-Here are my thoughts on the subject, and I'm aware that it's not as popular.
-Let me know what you think!
+Tolkien was big on including them, and since many writers emulate Tolkien, they're pretty much a fantasy staple.
+In fact, it's argued that they are a genre requirement of fantasy.
+I disagree.

 When I first started reading fantasy at a young age, I stuck mainly to stories that re-imagined fairytales.
 The most "epic" series I managed to wade through was C. S. Lewis' Chronicles of Narnia, and I never finished it--I gave up right around The Horse and His Boy.
 But the only book of the series I actually remember is the first: The Lion, the Witch, and the Wardrobe.